 This investment type consists of commingled funds that invest primarily in equity, debt, or real estate investments.
-There were 15 commingled funds as of June 30, 2023.
-The six commingled equity funds in this investment type include foreign, domestic, and emerging market investments.
-Five commingled debt funds contain Treasury Inflation Protected Securities (TIPS), investment grade bonds, foreign bonds and bank loans.
-Four real asset commingled funds encompass public infrastructure, global listed natural resources, real estate, and commodities businesses.
+There were 16 public assets as of June 30, 2024.
+The nine public equity funds in this investment type include foreign, domestic, and emerging market investments.
+Five public debt funds contain Treasury Inflation Protected Securities (TIPS), investment grade bonds, foreign bonds and bank loans.
+Two real asset funds encompass public infrastructure, global listed natural resources, real estate, and commodities businesses.
 Each investment fund is benchmarked to an appropriate index and investments can be redeemed with 1 to 90 day advance notice depending on the fund.
-The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the investments.
+The fair values of the investments in this type have been determined using the Net Asset Value (NAV) per share (or its equivalent) of the investments.